ProkopRandacek/factas/scanner/readme.md

-Collects info about the worls and writes is into a json file
+Collects info about the world and writes it into a json file

 triggered by `/exportmap`
-exports info `script-output/{surface name}.json
+exports info `script-output/{surface name}.json`

-colleced info:
+collected info:
 - water tiles position
 - ore tiles positions and amounts